MannLabs/proteomics_lab_agent/README.md

 This will:
 - Start the adk root agent (`proteomics_specialist/agent.py`).
 - The root agent can initialize the `MCPToolset` of subagents such as instrument_agent, qc_memory_agent or lab_knowledge_agent.
-- The MCP servers will start automatically and listen for tool calls from the agents via stdio.
+- The MCP servers will start automatically and listen for tool calls from the agents.
-- The agents will then be ready to process your instructions (which you would typically provide in a client application or test environment that uses these agents).
+- The agents will then be ready to process your instructions.

 ### Deployment